psf/requests/docs/user/advanced.rst

 data has been read; be sure to either set ``stream`` to ``False`` or read the ``content`` property of the ``Response`` object.

+Also note that you may have to set manually the ``'Connection': 'keep-alive'`` header to force the server keeping the connection open.
+This header is set by default by Chrome, Firefox, IE and opera but isn't set by urllib.

 Streaming Uploads
 -----------------